-- 1. A minimum Graduate Record Exam (GRE) score of 900 (Verbal & Quantitative), or a minimum Miller Analogies Test (MAT) score of 44 - A minimum G.P.A. of 3.25 is required on the last graduate degree, either Master's or Education Specialist.
+- 1. A minimum Graduate Record Exam (GRE) score of 900 (Verbal & Quantitative), or a minimum Miller Analogies Test (MAT) score of 44, are normally required for admission. - A minimum G.P.A. of 3.25 is required on the last graduate degree, either Master's or Education Specialist.
 No more than thirty (30) semester hours from an Education Specialist degree may be used toward the doctorate.
 The advisor will recommend the appropriate Education Specialist credits to be transferred. - 3.
 An acceptable work experience record - 4.
-Letters of recommendation indicating probable success in the program - 5.
+Four (4) letters of recommendation indicating probable success in the program - 5.
 Proof of the ability to write effectively - 6.
 An acceptable interview